phusion/traveling-ruby/README.md

  * **Octodown (Github markdown preview tool)**<br>
    [Github repo](https://github.com/ianks/octodown) | [Traveling Ruby issue](https://github.com/ianks/octodown/issues/29) | [Traveling Ruby pull request](https://github.com/ianks/octodown/pull/38)

-<a name="limitations"></a>
+<a name="caveats"></a>

-## Limitations
+## Caveats

+Native extensions:

+ * Traveling Ruby only supports native extensions when creating Linux and OS X packages.
+Native extensions are currently not supported when creating Windows packages.
-Traveling Ruby only supports a number of popular native extension gems, and only in some specific versions.
+ * Traveling Ruby only supports a number of popular native extension gems, and only in some specific versions.
 You cannot use just any native extension gem.
-Native extensions are covered in [tutorial 3](TUTORIAL-3.md).
+ * Native extensions are covered in [tutorial 3](TUTORIAL-3.md).

+Windows support:

+ * Traveling Ruby supports creating packages *for* Windows, but it does not yet support creating packages *on* Windows.
+That is, the Traveling Ruby tutorials and the documentation do not work when you are a Ruby developer on Windows.
+To create Windows packages, you must use OS X or Linux.

+   This is because in our documentation we make heavy use of standard Unix tools.
+Tools which are not available on Windows.
+In the future we may replace the use of such tools with Ruby tools so that the documentation works on Windows too.
+ * Traveling Ruby currently supports Ruby 2.1.5 and Ruby 2.2.0 for Linux and OS X. But for Windows, only Ruby 2.1.5 is supported.
+This is because [the RubyInstaller project](http://rubyinstaller.org/) hasn't released Ruby 2.2.0 binaries yet.

 ## Building binaries